 Camera Control

 Unlike systems such as Focus or Spline, these functions do not define camera behavior on their own.
+Instead, they allow you to temporarily override or adjust the camera during gameplay.

 This is commonly used for: